lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 ### How to do this
  - START with this 5 minute intro to cromwell & WDL - [link](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)
-     - Be sure to put the cromwell jar file and the WDL file in the same directory
-     - Verify that the cromwell version in the run command is the same as the version of the jar file you're using
+ - LEARN WDL syntax by example in this set of lessons - [link](https://github.com/openwdl/learn-wdl)
  - [This tutorial](https://wdl-runner.readthedocs.io/en/latest/GettingStarted/TutorialOverview/#tutorial-scenario) shows running a multi-stage workflow on GCP
     - The workflow is **launched** with Google Life Sciences API
     - The workflow is **defined** using WDL